-Multiple sampling to the rescue
+Multiple Sampling to the Rescue

-Assuming that we have already done everything possible to improve the physics of the sensor and its environment, the problem reduces to the fact that we are going to acquire samples and these will not correctly reflect the measured magnitude.
+Assuming we have already done everything possible to improve the physics of the sensor and its environment, the problem reduces to the fact that we are going to acquire samples and these will not correctly reflect the measured magnitude.

-Let’s imagine, for example, that we are taking the temperature of an instance.
-When taking measurements on a temperature sensor, we will receive a sequence that, for example, is 24.9, 24.8, 24.7, 24.8, 27, 24.8.
+Imagine, for example, that we are measuring the temperature of an instance.
+When taking measurements from a temperature sensor we will receive a sequence that, for example, is 24.9, 24.8, 24.7, 24.8, 27, 24.8.

 Measurement, sampling, and filtering are important, broad, and complex topics.
 There are many parameters to consider, and a huge variety of filtering algorithms (mean, median, exponential…) each with its advantages and disadvantages.

-In the blog, we will see many ways to filter signals and, in particular, how to use them to reduce noise in sensor acquisition.
+On the blog, we will see many ways to filter signals and, in particular, how to use them to reduce noise in sensor acquisition.
 For now, let’s start with two simple procedures to perform multiple sampling of a sensor.

-Later, we will have to process the data.
-In the example, we are going to use the mean, because it is quick to calculate and does not require storing the measured values.
-In other posts, we will see other filters.
+Later we will have to process the data.
+In the example we are going to use the mean, because it is quick to calculate and does not require storing the measured values.
+In other posts we will see other filters.

 float MeasureN(int samplesNumber, float (*funct)())